ismailmohammad/lemmy_the_lemon_GUI/README.md

-# Lemmy the Lemon GUI
+# Lemmy the Lemon GUI [Deprecated for most lectures]
 GUI Release of Lemmy the Lemon

 ### Downloads